Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Introduction

 \subsection{Sketch of the proof}

 Let us give a quick overview of the proof of \autoref{main_thm}.
-Let $X$ be as in \autoref{main_thm}: we may assume that it is not normal, since the normal case is treated in \cite{BBKW24}.
+For now, assume that $p>2$ and let $X$ be as in the statement: we may assume that it is not normal, since the normal case is treated in \cite{BBKW24}.
 As $X$ is slc, the normalization pair $(X^\nu,D)$ comes with a non-trivial log involution $\tau$ of $(D^\nu,\Diff(0))$.
-It turns out that finding an equisingular lift of $X$ is equivalent to finding a strong log lifting $(\sX^\nu,\sD)$ of $(X^\nu, D)$ with $K_{\sX^\nu}+\sD$ $\mathbb{Q}$-Cartier, together with an involution of $(\sD^\nu,\Diff(0))$ lifting $\tau$ (see \autoref{lem: suff-cond-log-lift-nonnormal}).
+It turns out that finding an equisingular lift of $X$ is equivalent to finding a strong log lifting $(\sX^\nu,\sD)$ of $(X^\nu, D)$ with $K_{\sX^\nu}+\sD$ being $\mathbb{Q}$-Cartier, together with an involution of $(\sD^\nu,\Diff(0))$ lifting $\tau$ (see \autoref{lem: suff-cond-log-lift-nonnormal}).

 As \cite{BBKW24} provides us with strong log liftings of $(X^\nu,D)$, our task is to lift $\tau$.
 The difficulty of doing so depends on the components of the log CY curve $(D^\nu,\Diff(0))$.
 The ones that are rational and whose boundary contains at most three points pose no difficulty (\autoref{cor:lift_involutions_on_P1}): in fact, most of this paper is dealing with the remaining cases.
-There are of two kinds: either a component of $(D^\nu,\Diff(0))$ has genus one, or the boundary of a rational component contains four points.
+They are of two kinds: the components of $D^\nu$ of genus one, and the rational components whose boundaries contain four points each.
 An example of the later is given in \autoref{example:4A_1}.

 Let $D_1$ be a component of $D^\nu$ which is of either of these two types.
 By adjunction, the pair $(D_1,\Diff(0))$ is globally $F$-split.
 Our strategy is to show that we can find a strong log lifting $(\sX^\nu,\sD)$ where the component $\sD_1$ of $\sD^\nu$ lifting $D_1$ is the \emph{canonical lift} of $D_1$ over the Witt vectors.
 If $D_1$ has genus one, then it is ordinary, and we use ``canonical lift" in the sense of \cite[Appendix]{MS87}.
-If $D_1$ has genus zero, then the meaning of ``canonical lift" is given in \autoref{section:can_lift_P1_4pts}: the key observation is that there is an ordinary genus one curve $E$ and a finite morphism $E\to D_1$ branched over the support of $\Diff(0)$, and the canonical lift of $D_1$ is induced by the one of $E$.
+If $D_1$ has genus zero, then the meaning of ``canonical lift" is given in \autoref{section:can_lift_P1_4pts}: in that case, the key observation is that there is an ordinary genus one curve $E$ and a finite morphism $E\to D_1$ branched over the support of $\Diff(0)$---and the canonical lift of $D_1$ is induced by the one of $E$.
 In both cases, general properties of the canonical lifts ensure that $\tau$ can be uniquely lifted along them.

-The construction of strong log liftings $(\sX^\nu,\sD)$ reducing to the canonical liftings of the special components of $D^\nu$ is established by a case-by-case analysis.
+The construction of strong log liftings $(\sX^\nu,\sD)$ that induce the canonical liftings of the special components of $D^\nu$ is established by a case-by-case analysis.